mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Enums

-Enums define a list of allowed number or string values.
+Enum types define a list of allowed `number` or `string` values.
 They are like objects where keys are strings and values are numbers or strings.

 By default values are integers starting from zero.
-Specify number or string values can be assigned.
+Specific `number` or `string` values can be assigned.

-It is even possible to mix number and string values, but doing this is not typical.
+It is even possible to mix `number` and `string` values in the same `enum`, but doing this is not typical.

 When the values are numbers,
 their keys can be retrieved by value.
 This cannot be done when the values are strings.

-Here are some examples.
+Here are some examples:

 ```ts
 // number enum